strategineer/personal-website/content/books/2023-08-26/index.md

 date: 2023-08-26
 params:
   isbn13: '9780062571946'
+  year: '2018'
 star_rating: 4
-title: 'Astounding: John W. Campbell, Isaac Asimov, Robert A. Heinlein, L. Ron Hubbard, and the Golden Age of Science Fiction'
+title: Astounding - John W. Campbell, Isaac Asimov, Robert A. Heinlein, L. Ron Hubbard, And The Golden Age Of Science Fiction
 ---

 A compelling historical portrayal of the lives of the men involved in writing